your branches green

 Who doesn't remember singing that old

-German carol about Christmas trees... our family sang it on
+German carol about Christmas trees?
+Our family sang the song on

-Christmas morning as we came down the steps from the second floor as
+Christmas morning as we walked down the steps together, as a family,

 Things have changed since the 1950's when we travelled out

 country in our family station wagon, bow saw in hand, to select a

 live Christmas tree from our aunt's farm.
 She had a group of pine

 trees that had been planted 30 years earlier, and our selections

 weren't always based on straightness and fullness, as much as